infoqualitylab/MCTagger-eval/README.md

 4. pipeline.py: python code which has similar purpose as R pipeline, but has better data visualization options

 ## Issues:
-1. Not getting predictions for before-1987 PMIDs.
+1. Not getting predictions for before-1987 PMIDs (or after 2016 PMIDs?)
 2. Access to multiple tables from the database.